virtual-labs/exp-tuned-dynamic-vibration-absorber-nitk/experiment/theory.md

-A vibration absorber is a mechanical devise which is tuned to reduce or eliminate undesired vibrations, at least it must shift the natural frequencies from the excitation frequency.
+A vibration absorber is a mechanical device which is tuned to reduce or eliminate undesired vibrations, it must shift the natural frequencies, away from the excitation frequency.
+As shown in Fig. 1 (ss rao, frequency response)
 <br>
-A simple mass and stiffness contributes in making a tuned vibration absorber.
-This is attached to the main device, which requires protection from unwanted vibration.
-The attached mass along with the device acts a two degree of freedom system, having two natural frequencies.
+An additional spring mass system is attached to the main spring mass system, so that the resonance of the original system will not occur.
+The addition of spring mass system results in a two degree of freedom system, having two natural frequencies.
 General applications include reciprocating tools such as saws, drills, rotary hammers which requires to balance the reciprocating force.
-Fig. 1 shows a schematic representation of a undamped dynamic vibration absorber.
+Fig. 1 shows a schematic representation of an undamped dynamic vibration absorber.

  <center>